Azdaroth/Azdaroth.github.io/source/_posts/2015-11-29-ember-and-es7-decorators.markdown

 ---

-<p>ES6 introduced plenty of useful features such as modules, arrow functions, let variables, destructing, classes and many more which made writing JS code much readable and enjoyable.
+<p>ES6 introduced plenty of useful features such as modules, arrow functions, let variables, destructuring, classes and many more which made writing JS code much readable and enjoyable.
 Thanks to <a href="https://babeljs.io" target="_blank">Babel</a>, a JavaScript transpiler, it's been pretty painless to use them all in the applications.
-If you happen to develop EmberJS apps and use <a href="http://www.ember-cli.com" target="_blank">ember-cli</a>, you don't probably think much about Babel or any transpilation as these features are natural part of every Ember application.
+If you happen to develop EmberJS apps and use <a href="http://www.ember-cli.com" target="_blank">ember-cli</a>, you don't probably think much about Babel or any transpilation as these features are a natural part of every Ember application.
 But the new features didn't end with ES6, we're going to have even more of them in ES7 (2016).
 Some of them can already be used, thanks again to Babel.
-In this blogpost I'm going to explore very powerful concept which is the decorators.</p>
+In this blogpost I'm going to explore a very powerful concept which of decorators.</p>

 <!--more-->

-<h2>Decorators - what are they and how to use them</h2>
+<h2>Decorators - what are they and how to use them?</h2>

 <p>Decorators are expressions (functions) taking <code>target</code>, <code>name</code> and <code>descriptors</code> as arguments and allowing to modify classes and properties using declarative syntax at design time.
-It sounds interesting, but doesn't say much exactly what it does exactly.
+It sounds interesting, but doesn't say much what exactly it does.
 Let's check some basic example and examine what these arguments are and how to apply the decorator:</p>

 ``` javascript
 function describe(target, name, descriptor) {